Welcome to Haviland Cottage on the Isle of Wight

 Dickens left a lifetime of letters that he wrote (more than 14,000 and counting ), which have helped researchers to pinpoint the exact location and date of his movements, from these letters we have been able to build connections with the Island and Bonchurch in particular.
 On 3rd September 1860 , shortly before writing Great Expectations he made a bonfire at Gad's Hill near Rochester , Kent ( the house that he lived in for the last thirteen years of his life) of all the letters he had received from people.
 It's a shame he didn't keep them as they would have contained a lot of useful information.
 More important are the letters he wrote to other people, most people who received letters from him kept them.

-The Groves Needles Hotel Alum Bay, where Charles Dickens stayed between 3rd & 8th September 1838 , writing a humorous prose to the proprietor Mr Groves:
+The Groves Needles Hotel Alum Bay, was built in 1825 by James Groves of Freshwater , is now known as Alum Bay House , and converted into 6 private apartments named after famous authors such as Tennyson , Priestley and Keats ( but not Dickens !) .
+Charles Dickens stayed between 3rd & 8th September 1838 , writing a humorous prose to the proprietor James Groves:

 " Oh Mr. Groves, If so be you approves